CircuitVerse/Interactive-Book/docs/seq-lsi/microprocessors.md

 {:.quiz}

-1. Which of the following is `single-clip` microprocessors?.
+1. Which of the following is `single-clip` microprocessors ?
    1. Intel 4004
    * Intel 4408
    * Intel 2004
    * Intel 4002

-2. Which of the following is/are benefits of microprocessor?
+2. Which of the following is/are benefits of microprocessor ?
    1. All of mentioned
    * Inexpensive
    * Portable